mantoni/glob-events.js/README.md

   with the optional arguments.
 Matching rules are applied on the event name as descibed in the [glob-tree match expressions][].
 - `addListener(event, fn)` / `on(event, fn)`: Registers a listener for an event
+- `once(event, fn)`: Registers a listener for an event that is automatically removed on the first invokation
 - `removeListener(event, fn)`: Unregisteres a listener for an event
 - `removeAllListeners([event])`: Unregisters all listeners, or all listeners for the given event.
 Matching rules are not applied.